haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

     </div>
 </div>

-Figure 2 and Table 6 show a generally stable relationship between the five devices' measurements: ATAGO > VST > Difluid #1 > Difluid #2 > Difluid #3.
+Figure 2 and Table 6 show a generally stable relationship between the five devices' measurements: ATAGO > VST > DiFluid #1 > DiFluid #2 > DiFluid #3.
 This will be discussed further in Experiment III.

 I also plotted the measurements as violin plots (see [violin plot](https://en.wikipedia.org/wiki/Violin_plot)).
 The three horizontal lines from top to bottom represent the maximum, average, and minimum values.
 The shaded area represents the probability distribution of the measurements.